mugilarasan-m/netflix-content-strategy-analysis/README.md

 The clean and aggregated data was translated into visual stories to provide clear tracking metrics.

 #### Dashboard Previews
-> *Note: Place your uploaded screenshots inside a folder named `images/` in your repository and update the paths below if necessary.*

 ##### **Dashboard Page 1: Content Breakdown Overview**
 ![Content Split & Production Geographies](dashboard/DPA3_1.png)